Video game console: Form factor

+An example of a hybrid console, the Nintendo Switch.
+While ostensibly a handheld console, it has the ability to detach its controllers (left) and plug into its dock (right) for at-home use.

 Home video game console

 Home video game consoles are meant to be connected to a television or other type of monitor, with power supplied through an outlet.
 This requires the unit to be used in a fixed location, typically at home in one's living room.
 Separate game controllers, connected through wired or wireless connections, are used to provide input to the game.
 Early examples include the Atari 2600, the Nintendo Entertainment System, and the Sega Genesis; newer examples include the Wii U, the PlayStation 5, and the Xbox Series X.

 Microconsole

 A microconsole is a home video game console that is typically powered by low-cost computing hardware, making the console lower-priced compared to other home consoles on the market.
 The majority of microconsoles, with a few exceptions such as the PlayStation TV and OnLive Game System, are Android-based digital media players that are bundled with gamepads and marketed as gaming devices.
 Such microconsoles can be connected to the television to play video games downloaded from an application store such as Google Play.